Halt and Catch Fire (TV series): Casting

-Producers and showrunners
+Showrunners

-Due to Cantwell's and Rogers's inexperience, AMC wanted experienced producers for the project and brought in Melissa Bernstein and Mark Johnson, who were producing the network's hit television drama Breaking Bad.
-They guided Cantwell and Rogers through the process of creating their pilot and were, as the writers called them, their "advocates... with the network".
-AMC also chose to hire someone more experienced in television to be the series's showrunner.
-As part of a two-year deal with AMC, Jonathan Lisco was selected for the role in July 2013, having just concluded three seasons as executive producer on the television drama series Southland.
-Lisco was impressed by the script for the Halt and Catch Fire pilot but initially was unconvinced that he was best suited for the showrunner role.
+Since Cantwell and Rogers were new to the television industry, AMC wanted someone with more experience to be the series's showrunner.
+The network consequently hired Jonathan Lisco for the role in July 2013 as part of a two-year deal, following his three-season tenure as an executive producer of the drama series Southland.
+Lisco was impressed by the pilot script for Halt and Catch Fire but initially was unconvinced that he was best suited to be the showrunner.
 He did not view himself as a technophile and wondered if there would be "enough stakes in the bits and the bytes", saying the subject matter did not "dramatically blow your hair back".
-The network helped change his mind by telling him the series could not be exclusively about technology, and that they believed he could help them delve deep into the characters to create stakes.
-Lisco felt an immediate creative connection with Cantwell and Rogers upon meeting them, and sensing they had a strong vision for the series, he signed on as showrunner.
-Leasing office space in Studio City, Los Angeles, Lisco helped Cantwell and Rogers through the process of assessing and hiring writers.
+The network assuaged his concerns by telling him that they believed he could delve deep into the characters to create stakes.
+Lisco also felt an immediate creative connection with Cantwell and Rogers upon meeting them, and sensing they had a strong vision for the series, he signed on as showrunner.
+Leasing office space in Studio City, Los Angeles, Lisco guided Cantwell and Rogers through the process of assessing and hiring writers.

-Lisco stepped down as showrunner after the second season to work on the TNT television series Animal Kingdom.
+After two seasons, Lisco stepped down as the showrunner to work on the TNT television series Animal Kingdom.
 Joel Stillerman, AMC's president of original programming and development, called Lisco's departure "completely amicable".
 Cantwell and Rogers took over as showrunners prior to the third season.
 Rogers called Lisco the duo's mentor, saying: "He kept us creatively involved and really showed us the ropes, and we felt like it was a master class in how to run a room, both in terms of getting a great story out of people, and in terms of being a really good and decent and fair person in what can sometimes be a brutal industry."